karlstolley/wsi/syllabus/_projects/project-01.md

       - >
         Specific requests for feedback from the instructor and peers.
 Write this in the body of your Basecamp post
-    deadline: 2021-01-28
+    deadline: 2022-02-10
   - action: Schedule a one-on-one consultation with the instructor.
     description: >
-      Sometime by the end of the day on Monday, February 1, you will have a one-on-on consultation with the instructor about your project draft.
+      Sometime by the end of the day on Monday, February 14, you will have a one-on-on consultation with the instructor about your project draft.
 Watch for scheduling details on Basecamp.
-    deadline: 2021-01-28
+    deadline: 2022-02-10
   - action: Respond to at least 3 of your peers' Draft Projects
-    deadline: 2021-02-01
+    deadline: 2022-02-14
-  - action: "Post final deliverables to the WSI: Projects Basecamp."
+  - action: "Post final deliverables to the Project One board on Basecamp."
     description: "Your final-deliverable post must include:"
     details:
       - >